flxw/nsc-tools/server/README.markdown

 ## SAMBA setup
 Set up your SAMBA so that it shares the freshly created pacman cache as a public read-only share.
-A minimal working example  of a SAMBA configuration would look like this:
+A minimal working example  of a SAMBA configuration could look like this:

     [global]
     workgroup     = WORKGROUP